vulkanCommand/xcommand-n8n-rental/README.md

 ---

-# 🏗️ System Architecture
+# System Architecture

-The platform is built using a micro-service style architecture.
+The platform uses a small container-based architecture.

 ```
 Internet